encounterplus/module-packer/README.md

 ### Visual Studio Code
 ![Visual Studio Code Screenshot](documentation/VisualStudioCode.png)

 Visual Studio Code has great support for rendering markdown with custom styles out-of-the-box.
-However, with the help of [Markdown Extended](https://marketplace.visualstudio.com/items?itemName=jebbs.markdown-extended) extension, Visual Studio can be used to render markdown pages almost identically to how EncounterPlus will render them - including the special attributes.
+However, with the help of the [EncounterPlus Markdown Extension](https://marketplace.visualstudio.com/items?itemName=JacobJohnston.encounterplus-markdown), Visual Studio Code can preview markdown pages as if they were already run through the Module Packer and rendered in EncounterPlus.
+Simply install the plugin and preview your markdown documents.

-1. Run Module Packer on your content for the first time to generate the ModuleOutput/Assets folder.
+Optionally, if you want to preview the custom styling in your module, do the following (*this only needs to be done if you've modified custom.css*):
-2. In Visual Studio Code, go to Settings -> Extensions -> Markdown -> Styles
+1. In Visual Studio Code, go to Settings -> Extensions -> Markdown -> Styles
-3. Add a Style and point it to the "ModuleOutput/Assets/css/global.css" file.
+2. Add a Style and point it to the "ModuleOutput/Assets/css/custom.css" file.
-4. Optional (for custom attribute support) - Download and install [Markdown Extended](https://marketplace.visualstudio.com/items?itemName=jebbs.markdown-extended).

 ### Ulysses
 User Team-Hufflepuff has created a wonderful style for Ulysses that allows previewing markdown authored in Ulysses as it would show in EncounterPlus.
 Ulyssess does not currently support HTML or the extended attributes.
 Download the [EncounterPlus Ulysses plugin here](documentation/EncounterPlus.ulstyle).